Get up to $1500 with the Home Accessibility Tax Credit

 An individual who is eligible for the disability tax credit for the year

 If you support a qualified individual listed above, you may also qualify for tax relief.

 Your primary residence, if owned by you or your partner, is eligible.
 If you have more than one eligible home, the maximum claim is still only $10,000 total (e.g., $4,000 for home A and $6,000 for home B).

 Other possible eligible dwellings are the homes of caretakers who support qualified individuals.
 If a caretaker owns their home and the qualified individual ordinarily lives there, it likely qualifies.

 Generally, if the renovation is permanent and either helps you access your home or reduces your chance of injury, then it should qualify.

 Renovations that probably DO NOT qualify:

-Make sure you keep invoices, receipts, and agreements and other supporting documents that clearly identify the type and quantity of goods bought or services provided, in order to fill out the Schedule 12, and have on hand if/when the CRA requests supporting documents.
+Make sure you keep invoices, receipts, and agreements and other supporting documents that clearly identify the type and quantity of goods bought or services provided, in order to fill out the correct schedule, and have on hand if/when the CRA requests supporting documents.